nim-lang/Nim/doc/manual.rst

 Overload disambiguation
 =======================

-There is a weaker form of overload disambiguation performed when an overloaded symbol is used in a context where there is additional type information available.
+For routine calls "overload resolution" is performed.
+There is a weaker form of overload resoultion called *overload disambiguation* that is performed when an overloaded symbol is used in a context where there is additional type information available.
 Let `p` be an overloaded symbol.
 These contexts are:

 - In a function call `q(..., p, ...)` when the corresponding formal parameter